purpleidea/mgmt/docs/language-guide.md

 partial struct types are currently not supported in the language.
 Patches are welcome if you'd like to add this tricky feature!

+##### Resource naming

+Each resource must have a unique name of type `str` that is used to uniquely identify that resource, and can be used in the functioning of the resource at that resources discretion.
+For example, the `file` resource uses the unique name value to specify the path.

+Alternatively, the name value may be a list of strings `[]str` to build a list of resources, each with a name from that list.
+When this is done, each resource will use the same set of parameters.
+The list of internal edges specified in the same resource block is created intelligently to have the appropriate edge for each separate resource.

+Using this construct is a veiled form of looping (iteration).
+This technique is one of many ways you can perform iterative tasks that you might have traditionally used a `for` loop for instead.
+This is preferred, because flow control is error-prone and can make for less readable code.

 ##### Internal edges

 Resources may also declare edges internally.
 The edges may point to or from